HarlemBusinessAlliance/WebDevelopmentSquad/python/fourthpylesson.md

-## Review ALL previous Python lessons on your own outside of class
+# Review ALL previous Python lessons on your own outside of class

+## Python Input/Output

+---
-The Date and Time classes
+## A review of the Date and Time classes

 We're going to import various methods and properties of the Date and Time classes from the datetime package (aka library, module, gem, or its equivalent depending on the language you are programming in)